Limits of Multilayer Diffusion Network Inference in Social Media Research: Related Work

 These studies on multilayer diffusion network inference mostly demonstrate the accuracy of the methods with synthetic data experiments.
 However, the range of synthetic test settings, as reported in the papers, is often limited.
-For example, the tests are usually performed on synthetic networks with fixed numbers of nodes, edges, and layers \cite{wang2014mmrate, yang2014cluster, liao2016uncovering}.
+For example, the tests are usually performed on synthetic networks with a fixed number of nodes, edges, and layers \cite{wang2014mmrate, yang2014cluster, liao2016uncovering}.
 These settings also likely differ from real-world situations in, for example, having independently generated network layers and the assumption that any item spreads on either one layer or another.
-In such cases, it is difficult to evaluate the applicability of the method under different, more realistic circumstances.
-We contribute to this knowledge in our work through a systematic testing of the method.
+Since these network and diffusion settings can significantly affect the inference accuracy, the applicability of the inference framework is largely unknown under different, more realistic circumstances.
+We contribute to this knowledge in our work through a systematic testing of the framework.